Nat34/Projects/Readme.txt

 This folder contains practice files.
-These files were created during the setup, creation and development of a local and remote GitHub repository and the exploration of web application development work flow.
+These files were created during the setup, creation and development of a local repository, remote GitHub repository and the exploration of web application development work flow.